 Now as you begin to sew, the up and down motion of the needle generated by the sewing machine moves the arm of the walking foot with it.
 This is then translated into the ‘walking’ movement of the white plastic teeth on the foot – and hey presto!
 A walking foot can be useful in other situations as well, for instance when sewing lengths of patterned fabrics together for curtains, to make sure the fabric is sewn exactly as you pinned it with the pattern matching up precisely.
 The walking foot is not suitable for some other applications, eg sewing on curtain header tape as the teeth can get caught in the loose threads.

-If this has given you confidence, we have lots of lovely jersey fabrics available to buy online.
+If this has given you confidence, we have lots of lovely jersey fabrics in our Bridport and Yeovil fabric stores.
+Stocks change regularly and any we have available to buy online are shown below.